Why leave a gift?

 It will change lives.
 Your gift will play a crucial role in ensuring Variety can continue to support South Australian families when they turn to us for help.

 It creates a legacy.
 Leaving a gift in your Will is one of the most effective and long-lasting ways you can impact a cause that is close to your heart.
-Whether that’s helping kids who have special needs, or those who are sick or disadvantaged, you will make a difference.
+Whether that’s helping kids living with disability, or those who are sick or disadvantaged, you will make a difference.

 It’s easy.
 It doesn’t take long to make a difference—a simple Will can take as little as one hour to do.